Ghost Rider: Spirit of Vengeance

 This version of Ghost Rider, known as the Spirit of Vengeance, debuted in Guardians of the Galaxy, set in an alternate future of the Marvel Universe.
 He has the ability to traverse space and fire spike projectiles from his forearms.
-This Ghost Rider is a religious zealot, embittered toward a church (a version of the Universal Church of Truth) proclaiming it would produce its god in the flesh.
+This Ghost Rider is a religious zealot, embittered toward a church proclaiming it would produce its god in the flesh.
 That being, the Protege, is destroyed by the Celestial Scathan the Approver.
-This Ghost Rider refers to himself simply as the Spirit of Vengeance, although his real name is given as Autolycus, from the planet Sarka.
+This Ghost Rider refers to himself simply as the Spirit of Vengeance, although his real name is given as Autolycus.
 After answering a distress call from Firelord, the Guardians of the Galaxy help a planet in peril, this Ghost Rider eventually helps to destroy the threat.
 The Spirit of Vengeance joins several other powerful beings including Martinex, Hollywood, Replica, Firelord, Phoenix IX and Mainframe.
 The heroes, rallied by Martinex, stay together as the new Galactic Guardians.

 The "Perfect" World

 On Earth-11638, this version of Spider-Man is called the Amazing Spider who is rich, powerful, and popular where none of his loved ones has died.
 Peter runs Parker Technologies and his Uncle Ben spurs him to be the best.
 Upon inventing a portal technology, he unknowingly brought Earth-616's Spider-Man, Deadpool, and Hulk to Earth-11638.
-During a scuffle with Spider-Man in the Amazing Spider's lair called the Web, Uncle Ben was about to plug Spider-Man into the machine.
-The Amazing Spider was caught between the machine and was placed in a comatose state.
-While in a coma, the Amazing Spider's soul arrived in Hell where Bruce Banner's Sorcerer Supreme counterpart died fighting the Infernal Hulk.
-Though Bruce's astral form stayed alive and helped return the Amazing Spider to life with the souls of the repentant damned which gave him a second chance to live.
-When he awoke, he found himself transformed into a new character called the Ghost Spider.
-To make amends with Spider-Man, Ghost Spider transported him, Deadpool, and Hulk back to Earth-616.
+During a scuffle with Spider-Man in the Amazing Spider's lair, the Amazing Spider is rendered comatose.
+While comatose, the Amazing Spider encounters Bruce Banner, who helps him return to life as the Ghost Spider.